tecknojock/jekyll-rp_logs/README.md

 * `description` - Description of the RP.
 This will show up in the link hover text on index pages, and underneath the title on rp pages.
 * `arc_name` - YAML list - names of story arcs that the RP belongs to
 * `arc_description` - Description of the arc the rp is in.
 This will show up on the arcs page.
 Only include in any one RP in an arc.
-* `canon` - true/false - Whether the RP is considered canonical (whatever that means to you).
-Sorts RPs into one of two categories in the index.
+* `canon` - Specify what particular canon this RP belongs to if any.
+This is required.
+Sorts RPs into categories in the main index.
 * `complete` - true/false - Whether the RP is finished, or is still incomplete.
 Incomplete RPs are flagged as such on the index.
 * `format` - YAML list - What format(s) the logs are in, e.g., `[weechat]`
 * `rp_tags` - comma separated list - A list of tags that describe the contents, such as characters involved or events that occur.